-The end goal of RAM is to develop and test a wireless, fully implantable neural-interface medical device for human clinical use, but a number of significant advances will be targeted on the way to achieving that goal.
-To start, DARPA will support the development of multi-scale computational models with high spatial and temporal resolution that describe how neurons code declarative memories—those well-defined parcels of knowledge that can be consciously recalled and described in words, such as events, times, and places.
-Researchers will also explore new methods for analysis and decoding of neural signals to understand how targeted stimulation might be applied to help the brain reestablish an ability to encode new memories following brain injury.
-“Encoding” refers to the process by which newly learned information is attended to and processed by the brain when first encountered.
+DARPA’s end goal for the RAM program is to develop and test a wireless, fully implantable neural interface for human clinical use.
+To achieve that goal, the program blends fundamental research and technology development.
+Performer teams are building multi-scale computational models with high spatial and temporal resolution that describe how neurons code declarative memories—the well-defined parcels of knowledge that can be consciously recalled and described in words, such as events, times, and places.
+Teams are also exploring new methods for analyzing and decoding neural signals to understand how targeted stimulation might be applied to help restore function to the injured brain.

-RAM and related DARPA neuroscience efforts are informed by members of an independent Ethical, Legal, and Social Implications (ELSI) panel.
-Communications with ELSI panelists supplement the oversight provided by institutional review boards that govern human clinical studies and animal use.
+The RAM program is informed by independent Ethical, Legal, and Social Implications (ELSI) experts to help DARPA proactively identify potential issues related to memory and neurotechnology.
+Communications with ELSI experts supplement the standard oversight provided by institutional review boards that govern human clinical studies and animal use.

 You are now leaving the DARPA.mil website that is under the control and